 After removal, clean the bite area with mild soap and water.
 Ticks can be disposed of by putting them in rubbing alcohol, sealing them in a container, wrapping them tightly with tape, or flushing them down the toilet.

-Monitor the site of the bite for several days.
-Some swelling and redness is expected.
+Some swelling and redness at the site of a tick bite is expected.
 In some cases, the bites may be itchy.
 A tiny dark spot in the center of the sore is common and does not indicate that the head of the tick is still in the wound.
 Ticks do not insert their heads into the skin when they bite.

 It can take up to a week for a tick bite to heal fully.
-If redness, swelling, or crusting gets worse or takes more than a week to start healing, the bite location may be infected.
-Consult with a veterinarian to see if treatment for infection is required.
+If tick bites become infected, further treatment to resolve secondary infections may be required.

-The most effective method of prevention is keeping cats away from tick-prone areas.
+The most effective method of prevention is keeping up to date on vet recommended parasite control and eliminating access to tick-prone areas.
 These areas include:

 Outdoor environments can be modified to reduce tick populations.
 Strategies that may help include:

-A routine tick prevention medication is the best way to prevent ticks.
-It is important to only use cat-approved medications, as several of the anti-parasitic medications used in dogs are lethal to cats.
+Always consult a veterinarian when choosing external parasite control for cats.
+It is important to only use cat-approved medications, as several antiparasitic medications used safely for dogs are lethal to cats.